sekirosha/home/README.md

     <th>event planner</th>
   </tr>
   <tr>
     <td>Your website is your digital storefront, and we make it shine.
-At SEKIROSHA, we design and develop dynamic, user-friendly websites that engage your audience and drive results.
+We design and develop dynamic, user-friendly websites that engage your audience and drive results.
         Whether it's a sleek portfolio, a powerful e-commerce platform, or a fully custom solution, we’ve got you covered.</td>
     <td>In a mobile-first world, having the right app can set you apart.
 Our team builds intuitive, scalable, and feature-rich mobile applications tailored to meet your specific needs.
         From concept to launch, we bring your ideas to life on iOS, Android, or cross-platform solutions.</td>